-Crossrail will continue the programme of station upgrade activity in Whitechapel during 2017.
-We will continue to focus on steel installation above the London Overground and London Underground tracks, which run through the station.
-Cladding activity and remodelling of the former station entrance on Whitechapel Road will be ongoing prior to reopening, which will take place by December 2018.
-Various activities will continue to take place around the clock.
+Crossrail will continue the programme of station upgrade activity in Whitechapel during the second half of 2017 and into 2018.
+The main structural steel has been successfully installed above Whitechapel station.
+The project is now focused on roof installation above the London Overground and London Underground tracks.
+Cladding activity, including glasswork and steel, will continue alongside this into 2018.
+Remodelling of the former station entrance on Whitechapel Road is ongoing prior to reopening in 2018.
+Mechanical and electrical installation activity will also occur throughout the station until late 2018.
+Various activities will take place around the clock.

 The section of Durward Street between Trinity Hall and Kempton Court will be closed to pedestrians and vehicles from 22 September 2014 until 2018.
 This will allow the construction of the new Whitechapel Station concourse.